ashraflization/ferns-petals-sales-dashboard/README.md

 How strong is the business financially in terms of top-line performance?

 **Insight:**
-₹35.2L in revenue confirms strong monetization and scalability of the business model.
+Generating **₹35.2 Lakhs** in revenue confirms strong monetization and scalability of the business model.

 ---